KintCark/STABLE_DIFFUSION_FORGE_ANDROID_TERMUX/README.md

-sdxl disconnect userland idk how to get it to load model.

-Install stable-diffusion-webui-forge on USERLAND (Android) This will guide you on installing Forge on USERLAND (Android) Make sure that you have a high-end phone to actually make this usable.
-On my phone with 12GB RAM, launch the webui alone take at least ~ 2 GB RAM,but loading more than 2 models makes loading models take dam near 45 minutes and I only had 3 sd1.5 lcm models downloaded. idk if there's an command to fix long model loading time. but good luck follow step by step its every easy to install everything is in order if u need help installing just make an issue and I'll try to respond as quickly if I have time or not at work 😀 thx and have fun.
+Install stable-diffusion-webui-forge on Termux (Android) + PRoot This will guide you on installing Forge on Termux (Android) + PRoot Distro.
+Make sure that you have a high-end phone to actually make this usable.
+On my phone with 12GB RAM, launch the webui alone take at least ~ 2 GB RAM,  but when loading models that u added ull have to let it load a few minutes then just restart the ui then the new models will load.

 1. Prerequisites
-First you have to install USERLAND then pick ubuntuwait for ubuntu to install then type sudo su press enter then start installing packages.once you finish completely installing forge u dont need to type sudo su again just use bottom launch command for restarting USERLAND
+First you have to install Termux and install PRoot.
+Then install and login to Ubuntu in PRoot

-apt update && apt upgrade -y && apt install wget -y && apt install git -y
+pkg updated && pkg upgrade -y && termux-setup-storage &&
+pkg install wget -y && pkg install git -y && pkg install proot -y && cd ~ && git clone https://github.com/MFDGaming/ubuntu-in-termux.git && cd ubuntu-in-termux && chmod +x ubuntu.sh && ./ubuntu.sh -y && ./startubuntu.sh

-2. Installing Forge
+2. Installing stable-diffusion-webui-forge
 Run below commands sequentially as root user in Ubuntu

 Install basic tools